AI Dashboards

 Overview

-New AI Dashboards let you build flexible, interactive analytics views directly inside Improvado - from quick, ready-to-use templates to fully custom layouts built from scratch.
-You can visualize your data, apply global filters, compare performance over time, and share dashboards with anyone, even outside Improvado.
+AI Dashboards let you build flexible, interactive analytics views directly inside Improvado — from quick AI-generated layouts to fully custom dashboards built from scratch.
+Visualize your data, apply global filters, compare performance over time, and share dashboards with anyone, even outside Improvado.

 Creating a New Dashboard